Cambodia charges 4 Chinese after building collapse killed 28 | New Country 923

 Cambodia charges 4 Chinese after building collapse killed 28

-SIHANOUKVILLE, Cambodia (AP) — A court in Cambodia has charged four Chinese people with crimes over a building collapse that killed 28 construction workers who were sleeping in the unfinished structure that doubled as their housing.
+SIHANOUKVILLE, Cambodia (AP) — A court in Cambodia said Tuesday that four Chinese nationals have been charged with crimes related to a building collapse that killed 28 construction workers who were sleeping in the unfinished structure that doubled as their housing.

-The Preah Sihanouk provincial court said Tuesday the building owner was charged with involuntary homicide, involuntarily causing injuries and aggravating circumstances that cause injury.
-The construction builder and the daily overseers of the workers were charged with conspiracy to commit those crimes.
+The Preah Sihanouk provincial court said the building owner was charged with involuntary homicide, involuntarily causing injuries and aggravating circumstances that cause injury.
+The builder and the building site managers were charged with conspiracy to commit those crimes.

 The four were put in pretrial detention.
 The aggravating circumstances charge carries a penalty of five to 10 years in prison and the unintentional homicide charge carries a penalty of up to three years in jail.